ericlindsey/sentinel_query_download/README.md

 Sentinel-1 query and download script
 ------
-Eric Lindsey, Earth Observatory of Singapore
+Eric Lindsey, University of New Mexico

 Last updated: January 2021